Core Curriculum Assessment: Results and Plans

 - Core Curriculum Objectives and Attainment, Academic Year 2015-2016

 - Core Curriculum Objectives and Attainment, Academic Year 2014-2015

 The University of Houston-Clear Lake revised its core course assessment in Fall 2018 to a process focused on the Foundational Component Areas.
 Below are documents which faculty can use to develop their assessment plans, implement their strategies, and prepare an action plan using the assessment results.
 For Word or Excel documents, please contact the Office of Planning and Assessment .

 - Instructions Core Curriculum Assessment Plan (under revision)

 - Core Curriculum Assessment Plan Template (under revision)

 - FCA Core Objective Templates (under revision)

 - Core Curriculum Assessment Results Template (under revision)

 Previous Assessment Plan 2014-2020

 Faculty who teach each Foundational Component Area course determine how to assess each of the designated 3-4 Core Objectives for that course.
 These assessments may be projects, presentations, or tests embedded in the course.
 Regardless of the method the faculty use for assessment, the faculty who develop this process are also responsible for developing a table of how these assessment scores translate to the ratings of Unacceptable, Acceptable, and Excellent.
-The faculty report the method of assessment, the translation table, a roster of each individual student’s rating to the Office of Academic Planning and Assessment at the end of each semester the course is taught.
+The faculty report the method of assessment, the translation table, a roster of each individual student’s rating to the Office of Planning and Assessment at the end of each semester the course is taught.
 All six core objectives are covered each semester and all core faculty report each semester.